CS250-PU/CPPTemplateS25/README.md

     * You will be asked to select a Kit.
 Select the Kit that starts with Clang.
 There should only be one.
 Further, this only needs to be done once.

-    * A GoogleTest should run that tests a function called factorial that is a memmber of a class called SampleClass. you should see the function factorial tested and passed in green text.
+    * A GoogleTest should run that tests a function called factorial that is a member of a class called SampleClass.
+You should see the function factorial tested and passed in green text.